Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: Discussion of Related Work

-\paragraph{FQI} FQI is a method to estimate q-functions by iterating regression so that the one-step bellman residual error is minimized \citep{ernst2005tree,munos2008finite,ChenJinglin2019ICiB}.
-FQI gives the same rate as $\hat q_\MIL$ with stabilizers wrt $n$ under $q$-\comp and -realizability. {\blockedit Since most of the work discusses the analysis in policy optimization, we need to modify their analysis for policy evaluation.
-Refer to \cref{ape:fqi_analysis}. }
+\paragraph*{\textbf{FQI}} FQI is a method to estimate $q$-functions by iterating regression so that the one-step Bellman residual error is minimized \citep{ernst2005tree,munos2008finite,ChenJinglin2019ICiB,FanJianqing2019ATAo}.
+FQI gives the same rate as $\hat q_\MIL$ with stabilizers wrt $n$ under $q$-\comp and -realizability.
+Since most of the work on FQI focuses on policy optimization (Bellman optimality residual error), in \cref{ape:fqi_analysis} we modify the existing FQI analysis for policy evaluation for a direct comparison.

-\paragraph{Modified BRM and DICE papers} Modified BRM (Modified Bellman Residual Minimization; {\blockedit \citealp{antos2008learning}) is equivalent to $\hat q^{\MIL}$ with $\lambda=0.5$. \citet{JMLR:v17:13-016} obtained the fast rate when $\Wbbb_2,\Qbbb_2$ are nonparametric classes by assuming smoothness of the transition operators instead of completeness.
-We deal with more general function classes.
-In addition, the analysis is substantially different since the assumption is different.} The series of DICE papers consider several minimax RL estimators with stabilizers \citep{zhang2019gendice,ChowYinlam2019DBEo}.
+\paragraph*{\textbf{Modified BRM and DICE}} Modified BRM (Bellman Residual Minimization; \citep{antos2008learning}) is equivalent to $\hat q^{\MIL}$ with $\lambda=0.5$. \citep{JMLR:v17:13-016} obtained a fast rate for modified RBM when $\Wbbb_2,\Qbbb_2$ are nonparametric classes by directly assuming smoothness of the transition operators instead of completeness.
+Comparing to \citep{JMLR:v17:13-016}, our analysis can handle more general function classes such as neural networks.
+In addition, the analysis is substantially different since the assumptions are different.
+Similar comparisons applies to \citep{LiaoPeng2021OEoL,LiaoPeng2020BPLi}, which discuss the fast rate of modified RBM in the average-reward setting.
+A series of papers consider several minimax RL estimators with stabilizers under the generic name DICE \citep{zhang2019gendice,ChowYinlam2019DBEo}.
 They typically obtain a rate $O(1/\sqrt{n})$ for the policy value assuming the function classes have finite VC dimensions.
-In our work, we show how the rate will be changed depending on the various assumptions of $\Wbbb,\Qbbb$.
-To the authors' best knowledge, {\blockedit they do not discuss our main results: $w$-completeness, fast rates for $q$- and $w$-estimation, and first-order efficiency. }
+In our work, we show how the rate changes depending on the various assumptions on $\Wbbb,\Qbbb$.
+To our knowledge, they do not discuss our main results: $w$-completeness, fast rates for $q$- and $w$-estimation, and first-order efficiency.

+Finally, \citep{DuanYaqi2021RBaR}, whose preprint was posted shortly after ours, also obtained a fast-rate result for modified BRM with general function approximation for policy optimization in a time-varying MDP, which corresponds to our result in \cref{sec:optimization}.
+Comparing to \citep{DuanYaqi2021RBaR}, our setting is a time-homogeneous MDP (a.k.a infinite horizon setting).
+In addition, they do not discuss our main results: $w$-completeness, fast rates for $w$-estimation, and first-order efficiency.